Ibertren: N series

-Notable models

 Scenery

 Ibertren also sold model train scenery, such as cars, people, and train stations.

 History

 In 1973, Iberten launched its first model train engines, modeled after a green diesel SNCF 61006 shunter.

 In 1992, Model Iber S.A., the company from Barcelona behind the Ibertren brand, was forced to shut down due to financial problems.

 In 2004, a company named "Ibertren Modelismo, S.L." (also from Barcelona) relaunched the brand, with a H0-only catalog.

 In 2008, the company announced at the Nuremberg Toy Fair that it would manufacture N models again.